 Join the SVCE GridShift waitlist to be the first to know as additional EVs and home chargers are added to the program.

 Have Questions About This New Approach to Charging?

 We will not store your username and password.
-Once you enter them in, we instantly exchange them with Tesla/VW for a secure token that allows us to be able to continue to access your account to optimize your charging throughout the program.
+Once you enter them in, we instantly exchange them with the manufacturer for a secure token that allows us to be able to continue to access your account to optimize your charging throughout the program.
 This token is stored securely and encrypted in our cloud platform (hosted by Amazon Web Services).

 SVCE’s partner, ev.energy, will take a reading of your EV’s battery level to calculate how many kWh of charge are required to get your vehicle to the level you set in the app.
 Ev.energy will also use the account to start charging at the optimal time, and stop the charging session once your car’s battery reaches the desired level.

 SVCE combines your charging data with that of all the other program participants and aggregates it into a set of metadata that is stored on ev.energy’s secure servers, which are hosted by Amazon Web Services.